nikkorn/mistreevous/README.md

 In the above example, we have a **wait** node that waits for 10 seconds before moving to a succeeded state.
 We are using a **while** guard to give up on waiting this long if the condition **CanWait** evaluates to false during a tree step.

-### While
+#### While
-A while guard will be satisfied as long as its condition evaluates to true.
+A while guard decorator will be satisfied as long as its condition evaluates to true.

 ```
 root {